 What to Serve with Gluten-Free Moussaka

-This recipe would taste great with a simple Greek Salad on the side or roasted veggies.
+This recipe would taste great with a simple leafy greens salad on the side, roasted veggies or this keto cucumber salad.

 Ingredients Needed for Gluten-Free Moussaka